Photoemission tomography of excitons in 2D systems: momentum-space signatures of correlated electron-hole wave functions

-For this purpose, it is expedient to compare momentum maps of exciton photoemission with those for photoemission from the ground state, which we obtain by the standard way of simulating \gls{pot}~\cite{Lueftner2017}.
-In Figure~\ref{fig:vbm_cbm_ex}~(a), we present such a map for a kinetic energy slightly below the \gls{vbm} ($E-E_{\mathrm{VBM}}=-0.2$~eV), which is comprised of six triangular features, each around the $K$/$K'$ points.
-This pattern is analogous to the case of graphene, where the triangular features are also broken in the outgoing direction of the Brillouin zone, leading to croissant- or horseshoe-like shapes.
+Next, it is expedient to compare momentum maps of exciton photoemission with those for photoemission from the ground state, which we obtain by the standard way of simulating POT~\cite{Lueftner2017}.
+In Fig.~\ref{fig:vbm_cbm_ex}~(a), we present such a map for a kinetic energy slightly below the valence band maximum (VBM) ($E-E_{\mathrm{VBM}}=-0.2$~eV), which is comprised of six triangular features, each around the $K$/$K'$ points.
+This pattern is analogous to the case of graphene, where the triangular features are also broken in the outgoing direction of the Brillouin-zone, leading to croissant- or horseshoe-like shapes.
 This ``dark corridor'' is due to matrix element effects in the photoemission process and has already been described in great detail for the case of graphene~\cite{Gierz2011,Krasovskii2021,Kern2023}.
-When assuming a static, charge-transfer induced population of the conduction band, the latter would also be accessible to photoemission from the ground state, which we simulate in panel~(b) of Figure~\ref{fig:vbm_cbm_ex}, using a kinetic energy of 26.6~eV, which is above the \gls{cbm} ($E-E_{\mathrm{CBM}}=+0.6$~eV).
-In contrast to the valence band case depicted in panel~(a), the features around the Dirac point are now elongated in the directions going to the $M$/$M'$ points, which is reasonable when looking at the bandstructure (see e.g. Figure~\ref{fig:darkcorridor}).
+When assuming a static, charge-transfer induced population of the conduction band, the latter would also be accessible to photoemission from the ground state, which we simulate in panel~(b) of Fig.~\ref{fig:vbm_cbm_ex}, using a kinetic energy of 26.6~eV, which is above the conduction band minimum (CBM) ($E-E_{\mathrm{CBM}}=+0.6$~eV).
+In contrast to the valence band case depicted in panel~(a), the features around the Dirac point are now elongated in the directions going to the $M$/$M'$ points, which is reasonable when looking at the bandstructure (see e.g. Fig.~\ref{fig:structure}).